AI Agents

 Humans still define objectives, supervise exceptions, and shape constraints, but parts of the operational middle layer can be delegated.

 This does not mean people disappear from the process.
-In most serious environments, humans become more important in a different way.
+In serious environments, humans become more important in a different way.

 In that sense, agents are less about replacing people and more about redesigning how work flows through systems.